parisni/mimic-omop-guidelines/03-result.rst

 | Note               | 0.04% |

 - Columns
-Depending the tables between 40 % and 80% of sources columns which doesn't fits to CDM where erased.
+Depending on tables between 40 % and 80% of sources columns which doesn't fits to CDM where erased.
 The exact removed columns are provided in the appendix (cf extras) Almost all the removed columns are redundant with others or provide derived informations.
 The main concern could be the timestamp when the measurements contain a lot of it.